kitnil/awesome/README.md

 ## C++

+- [Game-Networking-Resources](https://github.com/MFatihMAR/Game-Networking-Resources) - A Curated List of Game Network Programming Resources
+- [raceintospace](https://github.com/raceintospace/raceintospace) - This is the GitHub home of Race Into Space, the computer version of the Liftoff! board game by Fritz Bronner.
+It was developed by Strategic Visions and published by Interplay as a disk-based game in 1993 and a CD-ROM in 1994.
+- [openfodder](https://github.com/OpenFodder/openfodder) - Open Fodder: An open source port of Cannon Fodder
+- [SFML](https://github.com/SFML/SFML) - Simple and Fast Multimedia Library
 - [percona-xtrabackup](https://github.com/percona/percona-xtrabackup) - Open source hot backup tool for InnoDB and XtraDB databases
 - [gitahead](https://github.com/gitahead/gitahead) - Understand your Git history!
 - [phantomjs](https://github.com/ariya/phantomjs) - Scriptable Headless Browser